cepthomas/example_plugin/README.md

 # Best Ever Plugin (Example Sublime Text Plugin)

-This enumerates some of the content that may be needed to build a plugin suitable for submission to Package Control.
+This identifies most of the content that is needed to build a plugin suitable for submission to Package Control.
 It's primarily focused on pure python functional plugins;
-those with binaries, syntax, and color schemes are a bit different - maybe doc later.
+those with binaries, syntax, or color schemes are a bit different - maybe later.
 Adjust to taste.

 For this example, names are:
-- `Best Ever Plugin` is the human-friendly name, and appears in menus and the Command Palette.
+- `Best Ever Plugin` is the friendly-name, and appears in menus and the Command Palette.
-- `example_plugin` is the repo name.
+- `example_plugin` is the repo-name.
-Give serious thought to name selections as refactoring them becomes a real pain.
+Give serious thought to name selections as refactoring them can become a real pain.

+Assumes ST4 but should be easily retrofitted for ST3.
+ST2 is right out.

 Note that this addresses GitHub only.
 BitBucket should be a straightforward translation.